Install dependencies

 3. Navigate to the Vulkan Layers Location tab.

-4. Append a user-defined path pointing to the emulation layers you downloaded in the previous step:
+4. Append a user-defined path pointing to the bin directory from the release you extracted:

 Image Alt Text:Add user-defined Vulkan layers path in Vulkan ConfiguratorFigure 1: Add Vulkan layer path.